A | B | C | D | E | F | G | I | K | M | N | O | P | R | S | T | U

 Structuring

-• splits cash transactions to avoid a single large transaction being reported in threshold transaction reports
+• splits a single transaction into 2 or more transactions with the sole or dominant purpose of avoiding a transaction being reported in threshold transaction reports

-Structuring can be a money laundering technique and is against the law under the AML/CTF Act.
+Structuring is an offence under the AML/CTF Act.

 See